 Due to Covid-19, a new source of workplace stress is coping with changes in the work environment.
 Many are working from home which can have an isolating effect.
 Of course, this would depend on the individual’s personality.
 For a personality that thrives in a team environment, this individual may struggle with the increased isolation due to work-from-home arrangements.
 For another who prefers a quiet environment to work in, work-from-home arrangements may be distracting for them as there are family members, especially elderly or children, who need their attention during work hours.

-Q: What are some quick de-stressing techniques I can practice on my own?
+Q: What are some quick de-stressing techniques I can practise on my own?

 SC: Chronic stress doesn’t happen overnight so it is unrealistic to expect it to disappear by simply relying on stress-relieving tips.
 However, quick de-stressing techniques can be helpful in the moment when we experience being overwhelmed or the sensation of being “flooded”.
 Below are some helpful de-stressing techniques to try.
 Remember, everyone is different so what may work for someone else may not work for you.
 What’s important is to try and see how you feel during and after.